 Isère, France's third-biggest mountain destination has a ski resort with something for everyone!

 With four mountain ranges and 21 mountain resorts, Isère has it all; a winter sports playground with a wealth of natural assets, the stunning peaks are home to glaciers, forested valleys, three natural parks (Vercors, Chartreuse and the Ecrins National Park), world-renowned ski resorts, plus pretty, traditional villages.

-Peak Retreats features bustling Les 2 Alpes, family friendly Vaujany, great value Chamrousse, hidden gem villages like Villard de Lans/Corrençon and Les 7 Laux, whose slopes are highly-rated by locals, and also international Alpe d'Huez through our sister company Ski Collection.
-These six resorts offer a wide variety of skiing and accommodation to suit all party types and budget.
+Peak Retreats features bustling Les 2 Alpes, family-friendly Vaujany, Oz 3300 (previously Oz en Oisans) and Auris en Oisans, great value Chamrousse, hidden gem villages like Villard de Lans/Corrençon, and Les 7 Laux - whose slopes are highly-rated by locals - and also internationally renowned Alpe d'Huez.
+These resorts offer a wide variety of skiing and accommodation to suit all party types and budgets.